Resources for your ESG learning

 How do I implement an ESG strategy?

 The results of your ESG materiality assessment will provide you with a solid base from which to start implementing your ESG strategy.
 You’ve now identified ESG issues that will have the greatest impact on your organization as well as stakeholder groups and the issues that are most important to them.
-Your next steps should be to begin implementing ESG strategies and policies across your organization and engage your stakeholder groups to help successfully implement and seamlessly adopt these new business operations.
+Your next steps should be to identify ESG resources, implement strategies and policies across your organization, and engage your stakeholder groups to help successfully implement and seamlessly adopt these new business operations.

 Where do I go from here?

 You’ve implemented ESG practices across your organization.
 Congratulations!
 However, that doesn’t mean you’re finished with it.
-ESG is constantly expanding and new practices are introduced all the time, so you’ll want to stay ahead of shifting industry trends and stakeholder priorities and adapt your organization’s ESG approach accordingly.
+ESG is constantly expanding and new practices are introduced frequently, so you’ll want to stay ahead of shifting industry trends and stakeholder priorities and adapt your organization’s ESG resources and approach accordingly.

 Now that you’ve implemented ESG, it’s time to tell the world about it.
 No one is going to know about the changes until you tell them.
 One of the best ways to promote your ESG success is to submit to industry benchmarks or reporting frameworks such as GRESB or GRI.
 You should also consider compiling and publishing a corporate social responsibility (CSR) report, which is an excellent way to share your successes with stakeholders.